Hackers News Hackers News

 April 18, 2026 3 Min Read

-According to recent threat research published by Fortinet’s FortiGuard Labs, threat actors are exploiting a known command injection vulnerability to hijack TBK DVR systems and construct a large-scale Distributed Denial-of-Service (DDoS) botnet.
+A sophisticated new variant of the Mirai botnet, named Nexcorium, is aggressively targeting internet-connected digital video recorders (DVRs), according to recent findings from Fortinet’s FortiGuard Labs.
+Threat actors are leveraging a known command injection vulnerability to hijack TBK DVR systems, effectively conscripting them into a large-scale Distributed Denial-of-Service (DDoS) botnet.

-Fortinet researchers report that the campaign specifically targets TBK DVR-4104 and DVR-4216 models by exploiting CVE-2024-3721.
-This OS command injection flaw allows attackers to deliver a downloader script by manipulating arguments within the device system.
+Fortinet researchers have pinpointed the campaign’s focus on TBK DVR-4104 and DVR-4216 models.
+The core of the attack exploits CVE-2024-3721, an OS command injection flaw.
+This vulnerability enables attackers to inject and execute a downloader script by manipulating specific arguments within the device’s system.

-During the exploitation phase, network traffic reveals a custom HTTP header reading “X-Hacked-By: Nexus Team – Exploited By Erratic,” leading FortiGuard Labs to attribute the campaign to a relatively unknown threat actor identified as the “Nexus Team“.
+During the exploitation phase, network traffic reveals a distinctive custom HTTP header: “X-Hacked-By: Nexus Team – Exploited By Erratic.”
+This unique identifier has led FortiGuard Labs to attribute the campaign to a relatively unknown group, now identified as the “Nexus Team.”

 Technical Capabilities and Infection Mechanisms

-Fortinet’s analysis reveals that Nexcorium shares fundamental architecture with traditional Mirai variants, utilizing XOR-encoded configurations and modular components.
-The technical operation relies on several core mechanisms:
+Fortinet’s in-depth analysis indicates that Nexcorium shares fundamental architectural elements with previous Mirai variants, including the use of XOR-encoded configurations and a modular design.
+The malware’s operational strategy relies on several key mechanisms:

-• Modular Architecture: The malware deploys standard Mirai features, including a watchdog module to distinguish sub-processes, a scanner for network propagation, and an attacker module for DDoS execution.
+• Modular Design: Nexcorium incorporates standard Mirai features, such as a watchdog module to manage sub-processes, a scanner for network propagation, and an attacker module designed for DDoS execution.

-• Legacy Exploit Integration: To maximize its infection radius, Nexcorium incorporates the older CVE-2017-17215 vulnerability, which targets Huawei router devices.
+• Legacy Exploit Integration: To broaden its infection scope, Nexcorium also integrates the older CVE-2017-17215 vulnerability, known to affect Huawei router devices.

-• Aggressive Brute-Forcing: The malware launches Telnet-based brute-force attacks against other networked hardware using a hardcoded list of common and default credentials.
+• Aggressive Brute-Forcing: The malware initiates Telnet-based brute-force attacks against other networked hardware, utilizing a hardcoded list of common and default credentials.

-• Self-Preservation: Nexcorium verifies its own integrity using FNV-1a hashing algorithms; if the binary is altered or unreadable, it dynamically duplicates itself under a new filename to evade detection.
+• Self-Preservation: Nexcorium employs FNV-1a hashing algorithms to verify its integrity.
+If the binary is found to be altered or unreadable, it dynamically duplicates itself under a new filename to evade detection and maintain operation.

-To maintain long-term access to compromised systems, the malware establishes persistence through four distinct mechanisms rather than relying on a single configuration file.
+To ensure long-term access to compromised systems, Nexcorium establishes persistence through four distinct mechanisms, avoiding reliance on a single point of failure.
 The botnet secures its foothold by:

-• Modifying /etc/inittab to ensure automatic process restarts if the malware is terminated.
+• Modifying /etc/inittab to ensure the malware process automatically restarts if terminated.

 • Updating /etc/rc.local to guarantee execution during the device’s system startup sequence.

-• Planting scheduled tasks via crontab for reliable post-reboot execution.
+• Planting scheduled tasks via crontab for reliable execution following a device reboot.

-Following this extensive setup, Fortinet notes that Nexcorium deletes its original binary from the execution path to thwart security analysts.
+After establishing this comprehensive setup, Fortinet observed that Nexcorium deletes its original binary from the execution path, a tactic designed to hinder forensic analysis by security professionals.

-The primary objective of the Nexus Team campaign is launching devastating DDoS attacks.
+The primary objective of the Nexus Team’s campaign is to launch devastating DDoS attacks.
 Based on FortiGuard Labs’ decryption of the malware’s configuration table, Nexcorium communicates with a centralized command-and-control (C2) server to receive attack directives.

-Instead of a narrow attack scope, the botnet is equipped with a versatile arsenal of flood techniques.
-These include standard UDP, TCP ACK, TCP SYN, SMTP, and TCP PSH floods, alongside specialized attack vectors like VSE query floods and UDP blast attacks.
+The botnet is equipped with a versatile arsenal of flood techniques, indicating a broad attack scope.
+These include standard UDP, TCP ACK, TCP SYN, SMTP, and TCP PSH floods, alongside specialized attack vectors such as VSE query floods and UDP blast attacks.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.